rcwelsh/spm12Batch/README.md

 **If you use this software, please place an acknowledgment in your manuscript to _Robert C. Welsh_, _spm12Batch_, and this page, and also indicate that this software was developed with partial support from NIH R01NS052514 (Welsh) and R01NS082304 (Welsh).**

+Finally, the system is easily extendable.
+If a new pre-processing step is needed to be added, the ecosystem can be modified to accept a new command.
+Please contact Robert if you feel a new command, within the context of spm12Batch, is needed.

 _Enjoy!_

 Robert Welsh